hrisso/volleyball-playbook/README.md

 ## Timeframes

-Tell us how long you anticipate spending on each area of development.
-Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.

-Time frames are also key in the development cycle.
-You have limited time to code all parts of your app.
-Your estimates can then be used to evalute possibilities based on time needed and the actual time you have before the app must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add an additional hour or two to each component to play it safe.
-Throughout your project, keep track of your Time Invested and Actual Time and update your README regularly.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |
 | Setup React App | H | 2hrs| 0hrs | 0hrs |